Daneaz/BadmintonBooker/README.md

 #### Script:
 1. Clone the project
 2. npm i
+3. Comment out await sentEmail(cookies, date, ccName); if you dont have AWS SES.
+Else create a file name "config.json" under root folder and put you crecidential there.
-3. Change the input parameters
+4. Change the input parameters
-4. node BookerForParticularCC.js or BadmintonBooking.js
+5. node BookerForParticularCC.js or BadmintonBooking.js

 #### Full App
 1. Clone the project